 A famous case is Coke, Pepsi, Nestlé, and other companies that environmental groups are suing for creating plastic pollution and misleading consumers about the recyclability of plastic.
-Plastic pollution is a big part of gradual pollution, as the bottles not decaying over the years make it long term pollution.
+Plastic pollution is a big part of gradual pollution, as the bottles not decaying over the years make it long-term pollution.
 The public holds these brands liable for creating plastic pollution that affects the sea, land and animals.

-Environmental insurance cover can protect businesses with gradual pollution by providing costs for claims and, most importantly, clean-up costs.
+Environmental insurance cover can protect businesses from gradual pollution by providing costs for claims and, most importantly, clean-up costs.
 The insurance makes a big difference for a business as it does not suffer from a significant financial loss and allows the company to clean/ fix the spread of pollution.
 In addition, the clean-up will have a positive effect on a business’s brand image.

 When Does A Business Need Environmental Insurance?

-Countries around the world are making environmental insurance compulsory.
+Some countries around the world are making environmental insurance compulsory.
 As the government believes businesses should be aware of their environmental responsibilities.
 Such as Poland, Germany, Philippines and the list is growing.

-A business needs to take responsibility for its negative environmental actions.
-However, it is still not too late for companies to do their part for the environment and protect it from unwanted pollution.
+Businesses need to take responsibility for their negative environmental actions.
+It is still not too late for companies to be green businessesand do their part for the environment.